OlehHutsuliak/playwright-qa-shop/README.md

 - **setup.spec.ts:** Contains tests related to user authentication setup.

 Each test file addresses specific functionalities of the Swag Labs website.

+## Test Cases

+You can find the test cases defined in the [test-cases.md](test-cases.md) file.
+This document provides comprehensive coverage of test scenarios and expected outcomes for the functionalities tested in the Swag Labs website.